Exercises for Sacroiliac Joint Pain

 Action: Bend your knees no lower than a 90 degree angle keeping your weight in the heels evenly for both feet.
 Kneecaps should line up with the second toe in each foot.
 Repeat for 8-12 repetitions.
 Do 2-3 sets every other day.

-Cues: Place hands on hip bones and make sure they stay level as you bend and lift, also keep the buttocks, shoulder blades, and mid part of the back against the wall throughout the exercise.
+Cues: Place your hands on your hip bones and make sure they stay level as you bend and lift, also keep the buttocks, shoulder blades, and mid part of the back against the wall throughout the exercise.

 Action: Imagine your pelvis as a clock.
 12 o’clock is at your navel, 6 is at your pubic or tailbone, 3 and 9 are the hip bones.
-Now imagine there is water in that clock or bowl and you are going to empty from 12 o’clock around clockwise and then counterclockwise feeling each number on the clock working.

 THIRD